-Title Planning for Schools DPD Role and Context This document comprises criteria to This document comprises criteria to complement the policies of the London Plan, and to deliver the borough's Development Strategy.
-Th nis DPD primarily aims to identify possible sites for new primary and secondary schools in the borough. secondary schools in the borough.
-Status Development Plan Document Chain of Conformity The Planning for Schools DPD is cons The Planning for Schools DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
-The Schools Mayor's 'London Plan'.
+Title Plar nning for Schools DPD Role and Context This document comprises criteria to complement the policies of the London Plan, and to deliver the borough's Development Strategy.
+This DPD primarily aims to identify possible sites for new primary and secondary schools in the borough.
+Status Development Plan Document Chain of Conformity The Planning for Schools DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
 The Schools DPD conforms to and supports the delivery of the Development Strategy DPD.
-On adoption sites will Strategy DPD.
 On adoption sites will be illustrated on the Policies Map.
-Geographical Coverage Borough wide Borough wide Key Milestones Issues and Options: Oct-Dec 2013 Publication (Final Proposals): Sept-Oct 2014 Submission: December 2014 Examination: Jan-Feb 2015 Receipt of Inspector's Report: Mar 2015 Adoption: March 2015 by Full Council Arrangements for Production Led by Planning Policy Team with in Led by Planning Policy Team with input from the Schools Planning Team and technical, legal and administrative support from other to administrative support from other teams as necessary.
+Geographical Coverage Borough wide Key Milestones Issues and Options: Oct-Dec 2013 Publication (Final Proposals): Sept-Oct 2014 Submission: July 2015 Examination: Autumn 2015 Receipt of Inspector's Report: Late 2015 Adoption: December 2015 by Full Council Arrangements for Production Led by Planning Policy Team with input from the Schools Planning Team and technical, legal and administrative support from other teams as necessary.
 Use of consultants, where appropriate, to gather evidence base information.
-Outsour evidence base information.
 Outsource hard copy printing.
-Monitoring and Review AMR with formal review if monitori AMR with formal review if monitoring report indicates this is necessary.
+Monitoring and Review AMR with formal review if monitoring report indicates this is necessary.
 Notes None.
-None.